Select Page

 At Ancient Dragon Zen Gate, there are two ways to meet to explore questions or experiences of Zen practice and Buddhism in individual, private meetings: Dokusan with our Guiding Teacher or Dharma Teacher Emeritus, and Practice Discussion with experienced Practice Leaders.

 Practice Discussion is a less formal way to discuss practice with a Practice Leader, who is a senior member of the ADZG community.
-Practice discussion can be arranged by personal request to any of the Practice Leaders.
+Practice discussion can be arranged by personal request to any of the Practice Leaders listed below.

 Rev. Hogetsu Laurie Belzer